aunefyren/poenskelisten/README.md

     ports:
       - '8080:8080'
     environment:
+      # Generate an unused invite code on startup
+      # Remove this value to avoid continuous code-generation
+      generateinvite: true
       # The container will only respect these ENV if they are empty in the config.json
       # Useful for first setup
       port: 8080